jessemoe/stable-diffusion-colab/README.md

 ## 10 arcane_diffusion_3_webui
 This is the fine-tuned Stable Diffusion model trained on images from the TV Show Arcane.
 Use the tokens arcane style in your prompts for the effect.

+## 11 babes blend webui
+This model was inspired by SamDoesSexy Blend.
+Influenced by: SDHero-Bimbo-Bondage, Pit Bimbo, Analog Diffusion, Dreamlike Diffusion, Redshift Diffusion.
+Core influence: MidJourney v4, Studio Ghibli, CopeSeetheMald v2, F222, SXD 0.8.

+## 12 cafe_instagram_v6_webui
+This model has been trained from runwayml/stable-diffusion-v1-5 for approximately 1.6 epochs on 1.2m images total from various Instagram accounts (primarily Japanese).

+## 13 cetus_mix_v3_1 & berry mix 1 5
+两个二次元模型

+## 14 chillout_mix
+Asia

+## 15 cinematic_diffusion
+It has been trained using Stable Diffusion 1.5 to generate cinematic images.
+To utilize it, you must include the keyword "syberart" at the beginning of your prompt.